 Triple G awaits Garden bout knowing what befell Joshua there

-Triple G has multiple gripes about how boxing sets boutsFIle - In this Sept.
-15, 2018, file photo, Gennady Golovkin lands a punch against Canelo Alvarez during a middleweight title boxing match, in Las Vegas.
-Golovkin has been one of his generations best champions.
-His two bouts with Canelo Alvarez were classics, and a third could be coming later in 2019 if Triple G takes care of Steve Rolls.
-(AP Photo/Isaac Brekken, File)

-NEW YORK (AP) -- Gennady Golovkin is all too aware of what happened last weekend at Madison Square Garden.
-He promises a repeat monumental boxing upset won't occur Saturday night when he meets Steve Rolls.
+NEW YORK — Gennady Golovkin is all too aware of what happened last weekend at Madison Square Garden.
+He promises a repeat monumental boxing upset won't occur Saturday night when he meets Canada's Steve Rolls.

 Golovkin has been one of his generation's best champions.
-His two bouts with Canelo Alvarez were classics, and a third could be coming later in 2019 if Triple G takes care of Rolls.
+His two bouts with Canelo Alvarez were classics, and a third could be coming later in 2019 if Triple G takes care of Rolls, a product of Chatham, Ont.

 Ah, but that's where Anthony Joshua went so wrong while defending his four heavyweight belts against Andy Ruiz Jr. Joshua had his sights set more on what figures to be ahead than on who was in front of him in the ring.
 Ruiz made him pay.